Factbox: Work stoppages in the National Hockey League

 In the end, the sides agreed to have a salary cap that would be adjusted each year to guarantee players 54 percent of total NHL revenues, while also instituting a salary floor that was a minimum amount that must be spent on the team as a whole

-2012 - With owners and players millions of dollars apart on how to split $3.3 billion in revenue, the NHL locks out players when the old agreement expired on September 16, raising the chance that the regular season would not start on time on October 11.
+2012 - With owners and players millions of dollars apart on how to split $3.3 billion in revenue, the NHL decided to lock out players after the deadline expired at midnight on Saturday, raising the possibility that the regular season will not start on time on October 11.

-Players, who received 57 percent of revenue under the old agreement, accept a reported 10-year deal that allows a shortened season.